 He has received various awards, including Westinghouse corporation’s highest engineering achievement award, a Presidential Young Investigator award from the National Science Foundation, Semiconductor Research Corporation (SRC) Technical Excellence Awards in 1991 and 1999, the FCRP inaugural Richard A. Newton GSRC Industrial Impact Award, the SRC Aristotle award in 2008, the 2010 IEEE Circuits and Systems Society Mac Van Valkenburg Award, the ACM/IEEE A. Richard Newton Technical Impact Award in Electronic Design Automation in 2011, the Carnegie Institute of Technology B.R.
-Teare Teaching Award for 2013, and the 2015 Semiconductor Industry Association (SIA) University Researcher Award.
+Teare Teaching Award for 2013, the 2015 Semiconductor Industry Association (SIA) University Researcher Award, and the 2023 Phil Kaufman Award.
 He is a co-author of “Electronic Circuit and System Simulation Methods,” McGraw-Hill, 1995 and “IC Interconnect Analysis,” Kluwer, 2002.
-He has published over 300 conference and journal papers and holds 39 U.S. patents.
+He has published over 400 conference and journal papers and holds 41 U.S. patents as a National Academy of Inventors fellow.
 He is a fellow of IEEE.